MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/index.md

 ## Moodle migration tasks

-The steps of migration a Moodle application to Azure is broken down in the following three tasks:
+The steps of how to migrate a Moodle application to Azure are broken down into the following three tasks:

 1. Pre-migration
-1. The practical migration of the application
+1. The practical steps of migrating the application
 1. Post-migration

 ## Next steps